dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_pt1.md

 <i>Arty-S7 VexRiscv core block diagram</i>
 </p>

+### Core RAM

 As the generated processor core does not have any memory instantiation, the instruction/data memory is created as a true dual-port RAM using Vivado.
+The RAM is implemented with the following parameters, as required by the VexRiscv architecture:

+- True dual port, read first w/ Byte-write
+- 8192 Bytes
+  - 4096 instruction memory
+  - 4096 data memory
+- Low latency (e.g. not registered outputs): VexRiscv requires that memory access has only one clock latency.

+Selecting the template:

+- ` Project Manager ˃ Language Templates  `
+  -  `Verilog ˃ Synthesis Constructs ˃ Coding Examples ˃ RAM ˃ BlockRAM ˃ True Dual Port`
+    - `True Dual Port ˃ 1 Clock  ˃ Write First Mode w/ Byte-write`

 <p align = "center">
   <img src="assets/vivado-language-templates.png" alt="vivado-language-templates" style="zoom:100%;" title="Vivado Language Templates" />